apache/usergrid/sdks/html5-javascript/README.md

 		state:'hungry'
 	}

-	// Set is additive, so previously set properties are not overwritten dog.set(data);
+	// Set is additive, so previously set properties are not overwritten unless a property with the same name exists in the data object dog.set(data);

 	// And save back to the database